konpapanik/covid19-greece-tracker-macos/README.md

 ## About The Project

-[Bitbar](https://getbitbar.com/) Plugin to track Covid-19 cases in Greece from MacOS menu bar.
+[Bitbar](https://getbitbar.com/) Plugin to track Covid-19 cases in Greece at MacOS menu bar.

 **Built with:**